yashrajbharti/Amiga-Crop-Visualizer/README.md

 $ cd La-Palma-Volcano-Eruption-Tracking-Tool
 ```

-* After you have successfully cloned the project, set up Google Maps API Key as La Palma VolTrac uses [Google Maps Android API](https://developers.google.com/maps/documentation/android-sdk/overview?hl=pt-br) as the map service.
+* After you have successfully cloned the project, set up Google Maps API Key as La Palma AmigaCrop uses [Google Maps Android API](https://developers.google.com/maps/documentation/android-sdk/overview?hl=pt-br) as the map service.
 To use Google Maps you required an **API KEY**.
 To get this key you need to:

 1. Have a Google Account
 2. Create a Google Cloud Project